defx/synergy/README.md

 Synergy updates the DOM once per animation frame if there are any changes in the viewmodel to reflect.

-If you implement a `propertyChangedCallback` method on your viewmodel, then this method will be invoked once for each property that has changed since the last animation frame.
+If you implement a `propertyChangedCallback` method on your viewmodel, then this method will be invoked once for each property that has changed since the last update.

 ```js
 {